Al Ain: Tourism and recreation

-Sport, culture, and arts
+Sport, culture and arts

 Al-Ain is a cultural retreat for residents of the cities of Dubai and Abu Dhabi.
 It is home to a major festival of classical music, and is the home of Al Ain Football Club, which is one of the most successful football clubs in the UAE and Asia.
 It has many titles and championships to its name.
 Al-Ain Club contains also eight other games which are: handball, volleyball, basketball, swimming, Table Tennis, Athletics, Jiu jitsu, and Taekwondo.
 The Al Ain Amblers are a well known rugby club with a long history fielding men's, women's and junior rugby teams in the UAE and Gulf competitions, based at the Al Ain Club.

 Hili Fun City hosts two ice hockey teams, the Al Ain Vipers and Ghantoot.
 Each team has adult and youth teams starting from age 4.
 The Al-Ain Vipers Men's Team won the Emirates Hockey League in the 2009–10 season.

 The Palm Resort to the west of the town hosts a popular rugby club with adult and youth teams, and the Al-Ain International Soccer Club which has three youth teams, including one for 7-9-year-old's.
-There is a water sports centre called "Wadi Adventure", with a wave pool and surf instructors.
+There is a water sports centre called "Al Ain Adventure", with a wave pool and surf instructors.
 Additionally, the park has facilities for kayaking and rafting on an artificial river.